 I AM A FIRM believer in the collective power of individuals joined in a spirit of goodwill and generous giving to bring about the success of a community.

-The 6th annual awards dinner will be at 6 p.m.
-Sunday, Jan.
-15, 2017, at Bay Shore Church, 5100 E. The Toledo in Belmont Shore.
+The 9th annual awards dinner will be at Bay Shore Church, 5100 E. The Toledo in Belmont Shore on Sunday, Jan.
+12, 2020, 6 p.m.
 Tickets are on sale for $10/person at the door and include a pasta and salad dinner.
 RSVP to Justin@JustinRudd.com.
-Doors open at 5:40 p.m.
+Doors open at 5:45 p.m.
 The event will last approx. two hours.

 The dinner will be free for the finalists and for the person who nominated them.

 Judging will take place by a panel of judges, as finalists are introduced by the person that nominated them.
-Each Hero will receive $500, and the Hero of the Year will get $1,000!
+Each Hero will receive $500.

 We'll be honoring ordinary, unsung citizens who exemplify the spirit of Long Beach caring and giving.
 Thousands will be awarded to unsung heroes.

-NOTE: This program does not allow repeat finalists.
-If you are unsure if someone has been honored by this program in the past, please double-check with them before nominating.
+NOTES: This program does not allow repeat finalists or Heroes.
+If you are unsure if someone has been honored by this program in the past, please double-check with them before nominating (or search the names at the bottom of this page).
 Full list of previous heroes is below.
-We highly encourage you to make sure the person you want to nominate can attend the awards dinner on Sunday, Jan.
-15. The nominees and nominators must be able to attend, if selected as semi-finalists.
+We highly encourage you to make sure the person you want to nominate can attend the awards dinner before you fill out the form.

 2. Go to our online form and tell us about your hero.
 Remember, in order for your hero to move along in the selection process, it’s important for you to answer each question directly on the online form.